 10 Things I Wish All Entry Level Financial Advisors Knew

-If you’re looking for an easy career where you can coast by on the bare minimum, this is NOT for you.
+If you’re looking for an easy career where you can coast by on the bare minimum, this field is not for you.

 In fact, being a financial advisor can vary wildly depending on the company you choose.
 Some are strict, while others are more laid back.
 Some will hold your hand every step of the way, while others will expect you to hit the ground running.
 Some will micromanage everything you do, while others will let you do your own thing.